matthewrossanderson/podio-base/README.md

 == Configuration

 You must put your API key and secret in the environment variables PODIO_CLIENT_ID and PODIO_CLIENT_SECRET.
+Put your user id into PODIO_USER_ID.
-For development you can use the figaro gem, which sources them from application.yml
+For development you can use the figaro gem, which sources them from application.yml.
+Alternatively, (.powenv Do a find/replace for PodioBase
+Change the session key in config/initializers/session_store.rb Generate a new session secret with rake

 == Features